NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♠ The newer recorder doesn't let you move the selected region to other windows.
 ♠ When using the capture option "Capture a frame only when something changes on screen" and moving the recording window, the recording will glitch.
 ♠ The Previous/Next repeat buttons are only triggering the events once (because of the command).
 ♠ Holding the side arrows to seek the frames for a long period makes the scrubing act jump frames.
+♠ Capturing with DirectX using a screen not in landscaped mode results in a rotated frame.